nathan-c/whoami/readme.md

 Edit the sheet key to change the sheet written to

-Add a client_secret.json file to same location to configure OAuth authentication: https://developers.google.com/identity/protocols/OAuth2InstalledApp
+Add a client_secret.json file to same location containing a service account key JSON: https://developers.google.com/identity/protocols/OAuth2InstalledApp